 Credit and Quotation Search

-Close Brothers Premium Finance (“CBPF”) are Swinton’s chosen insurance premium credit provider.
+Close Brothers Premium Finance (“CBPF”) are Atlanta’s chosen insurance premium credit provider.
 In order for us to provide insurance premium financing, CBPF will need to perform a fuller credit reference check with the CRAs.
 This check is conducted at sale and renewal and may also be conducted at mid-term adjustment.
 This type of search will leave a footprint on your credit file which is visible to other lenders and companies (for example, other CRA customers).

 Aviva are a member of our car, van and home insurance panel.
 In order for us to obtain a car, van or home insurance quote from Aviva, they will need to perform a fuller credit reference check with the CRAs, which is called a quotation search.
 This check is conducted at quotation, renewal and in certain circumstances where policy amendments are requested.
 This type of search will leave a footprint on your credit file which is visible to other lenders and companies (for example, other CRA customers).